There are eight venomous snakes in Oklahoma. The list includes six rattlesnakes, two copperheads, and a cottonmouth.

 Where Do Prairie Rattlesnakes Live in New Oklahoma?

-The Prairie Rattlesnake is found in the Oklahoma panhandle and down the western side of the state.
+The Prairie Rattlesnake is found in the Oklahoma panhandle and down the state’s western side.

 They live in grassland deserts and pine-oak forests.